anisul-Islam/anisul-islam/README.md

 ### 👨‍🏫 &nbsp; About Me

 <p align="justify">
 I am a passionate computer science teacher.
-I have been teaching programming languages, web development, and computer science-related subjects to millions of Bangla speaking students worldwide through my YouTube channel for the last eight years.
-I had the opportunity to teach thousands of Bachelor and Higher secondary students of different institutions in Bangladesh.
-After completing my masters in Software, Web and Cloud in August 2021, I am spending much time improving my web development skills.
+I have been teaching programming languages, web development, and computer science-related subjects to millions of Bangla-speaking students worldwide through my YouTube channel for the last eight years.
+I had the opportunity to teach thousands of Bachelors's and Higher secondary students at different institutions in Bangladesh.
+After completing my master's in Software, Web and Cloud in August 2021, I am improving my web development skills.
 Every day I want to learn something new and share my knowledge with my students and others.
 </p>

 <br />